-Cloudways is a Platform-as-a-Service (PaaS) provider.
+Cloudways is a Platform-as-a-Service (PaaS) provider (our review).
 It acts as a conduit between users and various Cloud providers like Digital Ocean, Linode, and Vultr.
 Offering fully managed accounts, it is a decent option for users who seek convenience.

 InterServer has a lot of experience in the web hosting business.
 It offers everything from shared hosting to reseller plans, Cloud VPS, and dedicated servers.
 All four of its data centres are located in the US.